-This recipe for creamy potato and ramp (some call them wild leeks) soup is a tasty springtime dish when ramps are at their best.
+This recipe for creamy potato and ramps (some call them wild leeks) soup is a tasty springtime dish when ramps are at their best.

 For some years now, ramps have become the darlings of foodies in the know.
 And despite being labeled "wild leeks," they really aren't leeks at all.
-Neither are they shallots nor green onions although they look like a green onion with one or two flat, broad leaves.
+Neither are they shallots or green onions, although they look like a green onions with one or two flat, broad leaves.

 They are stronger than leeks, have a strong garlicky aroma and a mild garlicky flavor, and are actually related to the wild onion.